Outer: Nickel-brass (76% copper, 4% nickel, 20% zinc)

 Inner: Cupro-nickel (75% copper, 25% nickel)

-From 25 July to 4 August 2002 the city of Manchester played host to the Commonwealth Games.
-In the biggest competition in the seventy-two-year history of the games some of the world’s greatest athletes competed in fourteen individual sports and three team sports over ten spectacular days of sporting and cultural activity.
-To mark the celebration of sporting excellence, The Royal Mint issued a commemorative two-pound coin.
-Matthew Bonaccorsi’s reverse design, the winning entry in a competition, represents celebration, victory and sportsmanship.
+From 25 July to 4 August 2002, the city of Manchester played host to the Commonwealth Games.
+In the biggest competition in the 72-year history of the Games, some of the world’s greatest athletes competed in fourteen individual sports and three team sports over ten days of sporting and cultural activity.
+To mark this celebration of sporting excellence, The Royal Mint issued a commemorative £2 coin.
+Matthew Bonaccorsi’s reverse design represents celebration, victory and sportsmanship.
 It depicts a moving figure holding aloft a banner, the top of which is divided into lines symbolising the lanes of a swimming pool.
-The design is completed with the edge inscription SPIRIT OF FRIENDSHIP.
-MANCHESETER 2002.
-Four versions of the coin have been produced, one for each of the participating teams from the United Kingdom and distinguished by a cameo version of their respective flags.
+The design is completed with the edge inscription ‘· SPIRIT OF FRIENDSHIP · MANCHESTER 2002’.
+Four versions of the coin were produced, one for each of the participating teams from the United Kingdom and distinguished by a cameo version of their respective flags.

-The first base metal £2 coin was issued in the United Kingdom in 1986 to commemorate the Thirteenth Commonwealth Games which that year were held in Scotland.
+The first base metal £2 coin was issued in the United Kingdom in 1986 to commemorate the Thirteenth Commonwealth Games which was held in Scotland.
 Commemorative £2 coins continued to be issued in single colour nickel-brass for special occasions.
-After a review of the United Kingdom coinage in 1994, it emerged that there was a requirement for a general circulation £2 coin.
+After a review of the United Kingdom’s coinage in 1994, it emerged that there was a requirement for a circulating £2 coin.
 A consultation process took place with the vending machine industry, members of the public and special interest groups such as the RNIB and Age Concern.
-The consensus of opinion from the consultation favoured a bi-colour coin because it would be easily distinguishable from the other coins in circulation.
-The bi-metallic £2 coin was eventually launched on 15 June 1998 and millions were released into circulation.
+The consensus of opinion from the consultation favoured a bicolour coin because it would be easily distinguishable from the other coins in circulation.
+The bimetallic £2 coin was launched on 15 June 1998 and millions were released into circulation.